 These grants are for projects that increase the energy efficiency of residential buildings for one or more households.
 There is a requirement to achieve increased energy efficiency with demonstrated savings in the consumption of non-renewable primary energy and energy demand.

-The Municipal Rehabilitation Office (ORM) is the physical space where the renovation grants are managed and processed, also available to request online.
+The Municipal Renovation Office (ORM) is the physical space where the renovation grants are managed and processed, also available to request online.

 Would you like to know how to apply for building refurbishment grants?